You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 - Writing Your Programme Manager CV

-- Land Your Ideal Job
+- Land Your Dream Job

 Reverse-chronological format, functional format, and combination/hybrid format